-Years ago when I started guiding in West Central Illinois I decided that the status quo of the properties that I hunted was not good enough for my hunts.
-I wanted to not only keep more turkeys on the grounds that I guided, but I also wanted more places to set up on these birds with clients.
+Years ago when I started guiding for Eastern turkeys in West Central Illinois I decided that the status quo of the properties that I hunted was not good enough for my turkey hunts.
+I wanted to not only keep more turkeys on the properties that I guided, but I also wanted more places to set up on these birds with clients.
 I learned that not all hunters were able to “run n gun” like I often wanted to do.
 Do to physical limitations or experience level I discovered that just winging it every morning reduced my ability to provide a quality hunt.
 Having a predetermined strategy for my hunters not only increased their success rate but also their enjoyment.

 I began by taking a chainsaw and removing a majority of the trees under 6 inches in diameter within an acre sized area around these large oak trees.
 I focused my efforts in likely areas for turkeys to fly down such as the uphill side of the roost trees and ridge top flats.
 When I got to the wood line along the nearest field, I cleaned out all of the small trees and brush to have a clean transition from the woods to the field.
 At these openings I created clover plots, so the turkeys had an immediate area to feed and strut in at daylight.
 The final touch on these roosting sites was to burn the forest floor and edge.
 I typically burned much larger areas than my one-acre roosting site.
 This burning served multiple purposes in my overall plan.
 First, it helped to beat back the undergrowth of woody vegetation and invasive plants.
 It also killed the very small sapling trees which help limit my future chainsaw work.
 The other great side effect of a timber burn is exposing all of the acorns that the leaves were hiding.
 This immediately attracted turkeys.
 Finally, the open and clean woods created an area the gobblers really enjoyed strutting in and kept them around for quite a while in the mornings.